Earth-Hominid/Vivacity-Blog-Creator/README.md

 ### Frontend

 Redux and Redux toolkit are utilized for state-management.
-The majority of CSS was created using the TailwindCSS library.
+The majority of CSS was created using the TailwindCSS library along with Styled-Components.
 The website is suitable for both smartphones and large monitors.
 The UI was designed for mobile use first.

 <img width="695" alt="entry" src="https://user-images.githubusercontent.com/66766688/174128644-839289e0-0206-483c-a546-b77df4974929.png">